Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 All I3S profiles support writing 3D content in two modes: *global* and *local*.
 In global mode, only the geographic CRS WGS84, as identified by its EPSG code 4326 is supported for both index and vertex positions.
 It is represented using longitude, latitude and elevation.
 In local mode, all other geodetic CRS, including projected coordinate systems, are allowed.

 In both modes, node index and position vertex must have the same CRS.
-In addition all vertex positions are specified as an *offset* from a node's Minimum Bounding Volume (MBV) center.
+In addition, all vertex positions are specified as an *offset* from a node's Minimum Bounding Volume (MBV) center.
 The MBV could be specified as a Minimum Bounding Sphere (MBS) or as an Oriented Bounding Box (OBB).

 As a result, for an I3S layer to be in a *global* mode the following requirements must be met: